isudiptodas/isudiptodas/README.md

 ###

-<p align="left">I am a passionate and motivated 2nd year CS student with a focus on C++ programming.
+<p align="left">I am a passionate and motivated CS student with a focus on C++ programming.
 With a descent foundation in C language, computer architecture, DBMS, and operating systems, I strive to explore the vast realm of technology and constantly seek new opportunities to expand my knowledge.<br><br>Here you will find a collection of my codes, notes, PDFs, and book suggestions, reflecting my hands-on experience and theoretical understanding.
 I believe in the power of collaboration and knowledge sharing, and I am excited to contribute to the tech community through my GitHub repositories.<br><br>Feel free to browse through my repositories, leave feedback, or reach out for collaboration opportunities.
 Let's connect and together, we can shape the future of technology!
 Keep learning & keep exploring.</p>

 <br>